PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 # The Dataset

 I spent some time in my previous analysis describing the OSMI Survey in detail.
-Hence, I would recommend that you read through
+Hence, I would recommend you read through
 [that section](https://medium.com/@tfluffm/data-and-mental-health-the-osmi-survey-2016-39a3d308ac2f)
 of the previous analysis if you want the full details on the survey.

-As mentioned earlier, the OSMI Survey contains several questions pertaining to how respondent perceive mental health support in the workplace.
+As mentioned earlier, the OSMI Survey contains several questions about how respondents perceive mental health support in the workplace.
 Some of these questions pertain to:

 * Whether or not an employer provides coverage for mental health conditions in